 Finding Savica Waterfall from Lake Bohinj

 The most common route to Savica Waterfall is through the pine forests along the southern edge of Lake Bohinj.
 The closest landmark to where the waterfall hike begins is the mountain lodge Koča pri Savici.
-Whether you’re driving, walking or riding a bike, use a navigation device to search either Koča pri Savici or Slap Savica, and you’ll find it.
+Whether you’re driving, walking or riding a bike, search either Koča pri Savici or Slap Savica on your GPS, and you’ll find it.

 Hiking Savica Waterfall